dora-metrics/pelorus/docs/Development.md

 #### Pre-built Quay images

-Each pull request involving `exporters` folder that is merged results in a new set of images that are tagged with the commit hash (for example, `d6f6e6fa1c9d48ca1deeaf1c72585b94964cbf31` for the following [Pull Request](https://github.com/dora-metrics/pelorus/commit/d6f6e6fa1c9d48ca1deeaf1c72585b94964cbf31)) and with the exporters version (for example, `v2.0.10-rc.5`).
-The newest merged commit results in additional image tag `latest`.
+Each pull request involving `exporters` folder that is merged results in new exporters images that are tagged with the commit hash (for example, `d6f6e6fa1c9d48ca1deeaf1c72585b94964cbf31` for the following [Pull Request](https://github.com/dora-metrics/pelorus/commit/d6f6e6fa1c9d48ca1deeaf1c72585b94964cbf31)) and with the exporters version (for example, `v2.0.10-rc.5`).
+The newest images have the additional `latest` tag.
 TODO test if this does not break new version script

-Each new Pelorus [release](https://github.com/dora-metrics/pelorus/releases) results in a new set of images that are tagged with `stable`.
+Each new Pelorus [release](https://github.com/dora-metrics/pelorus/releases) results in new exporters images that are tagged with all the previous tags and also `stable` tag.

 These images are created using `container/Containerfile` file.
 This file is generated using [Source-To-Image (S2I)](https://github.com/openshift/source-to-image) (to download it, go to Assets section in [releases](https://github.com/openshift/source-to-image/releases) and selected the that fits your operational system).